Roseglyph/struct2bim/README.md

 The local interface exposes the parameters that define a run and provides two workflows:

-- **Build one preview** renders a selected scene and prepares its IFC and DXF outputs.
+- **Quick preview** builds the plan and annotation views without launching Blender.
-- **Generate dataset** runs the complete curriculum, writes the dataset, and validates the result.
+- **Generate dataset** runs the automatic Blender curriculum, writes the dataset, and validates its DXF files, labels, masks, hashes, and grouped splits.

 Start it with: